wanicca/lm_morse_solver/README.md

-It is original to solve a question posted by [DeeCamp (a public welfare camp for students interested in AI)](https://challenger.ai/deecamp_2018_reg) in their online examination.
+At first I just wanted to solve a question posted by [DeeCamp (a public welfare camp for students interested in AI)](https://challenger.ai/deecamp_2018_reg) in their online examination.
 But I think the solution given here is easy to be applied in other similar problems.
-I have not seen others used the neural language model to improve the search when deciphering morse without spaces.
-Here is the question:
+I have not seen others used the neural language model to improve the search procedure when deciphering morse without spaces.
+Here is the original question: